-Trump: I'd Love For U.S. To Be 'Opened Up By Easter' Amid Pandemic Response
+Trump Sets Easter Goal For Re-Opening American Economy

 Partway through isolation

 The United States is nine days into a 15-day period of White House guidelines to "slow the spread" of the virus.
-After that ends the administration will begin to assess whether to recommend more isolation and mitigation — or to permit some people to work or travel, as Trump hopes.
+When that ends, the administration will begin to assess whether to recommend more isolation and mitigation — or to permit some people to work or travel, as Trump has suggested.

-It isn't clear what metrics the White House might use when making that assessment and one challenge about moving out of this isolation phase is compounded by the unequal affliction of the coronavirus around the country.
+It isn't clear what metrics the White House might use when making that assessment, and the challenge of moving out of this isolation phase is compounded by the unequal affliction of the coronavirus across the country.

-Washington state, California and New York state have been hit particularly hard, but also aren't moving through their rates of infection at the same rate.
+Washington state, California and New York state have been hit particularly hard but aren't moving through their rates of infection at the same rate.

 Dr. Deborah Birx, leader of the White House's coronavirus response task force, says Washington state is about two weeks ahead of New York, for example.